s1419431/COMP8090SEF-Project-Task-1/README.md

 - **Inheritance**: `Member` extends `Person`; both implement the `Identifiable` interface-style abstract base class.
 - **Abstraction and polymorphism**: `Identifiable` abstract base class with `get_id()` implemented differently in `Book` and `Person` subclasses.
 - **Modular design**: Multiple Python files (`models.py`, `repository.py`, `services.py`, `ui.py`, `main.py`) to separate concerns.[file:1]

-You should update this section to explicitly match the OOP concepts listed in your Week 3 lecture notes and explain them in your project report.[file:1]

 ## Project Structure